MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Brainstorm.md

   hack around it.
 Hackers who want to learn about a popular or emerging technology might prefer this route.

-### Brainstorming Workshop

-One way to help hackers generate great ideas is to teach them.
 Running a hands-on workshop covering brainstorming techniques at the start of your hackathon will enable them to hit the ground running.
 [Design thinking] is a widely used, user-centered technique for generating and prototyping ideas to solve problems that users face.

 [design thinking]: https://www.designbetter.co/design-thinking